Student representation

 Once elected, all Course Representative should attend a training session organised by UWSU.

-Undergraduate Course Representatives who have served for at least one year and all postgraduate Course Representatives are eligible to apply to become a School Representative.
-School Representatives are appointed jointly by the University’s Quality and Standards Office and UWSU.
-Each School should have between two and four School Representatives (including at least one postgraduate student).
+Undergraduate Course Representatives who have served for at least one year and all postgraduate Course Representatives are eligible to apply to become a School Community Representative.
+School Community Representatives are appointed jointly by the University’s Quality and Standards Office and UWSU.
+Each School should have between two and four School Community Representatives (including at least one postgraduate student).

-School Representatives will meet with Heads of School at least once per semester to discuss School matters.
-The School Representatives will gather feedback from Course Representatives in their School to aid these discussions.
-School Representatives will sit on the University Student Voice Forum (SVF) to report on School level activities.
+School Community Representatives will meet with Heads of School at least once per semester to discuss School matters.
+The School Community Representatives will gather feedback from Course Representatives in their School to aid these discussions.
+School Community Representatives will sit on the University Student Voice Forum (SVF) to report on School level activities.

-School Representatives are appointed on an annual basis each academic year.
-If you are interested in becoming a School Representative, please contact [email protected] to find out when the next recruitment period will open.
-You can also find more information about the role on the UWSU website.
-Once appointed, all School Representatives will be provided with training by UWSU.
+School Community Representatives are appointed on an annual basis each academic year.
+If you are interested in becoming a School Community Representative, please contact to find out when the next recruitment period will open.
+You can find a role description that outlines the expectations of a School Representative below.

 Student Voice Forum (SVF)

 The Student Voice Forum is a university committee which is co-chaired by the Deputy Vice-Chancellor (Education) and the UWSU President.
-UWSU Vice-Presidents and School Representatives attend meetings of the SVF.
+UWSU Vice-Presidents and School Community Representatives attend meetings of the SVF.
 The SVF focuses on issues affecting student experience and promotes student engagement at Westminster.
 Through the SVF student feedback is heard and responded to by staff in senior management positions from across the University.

 Student Panel Advisers